Sauceke/ChuuuVR/README.md

 # ChuuuVR for Koikatsu Party VR

 This is a bare-bones plugin for Koikatsu Party VR that introduces kissing.
-It works basically like a dumbed down version of CyuVR, without the DLC requirement and the compatibility issues mentioned in [MayouKurayami's repo](https://github.com/MayouKurayami/KK_CyuVR).
+It works basically like a toned down version of CyuVR, without the DLC requirement and the compatibility issues mentioned in [MayouKurayami's repo](https://github.com/MayouKurayami/KK_CyuVR).
 No code has been copied from CyuVR.

 Has some semi-rare random glitches, but I think it's usable enough.